 Other Works and Achievements

-In 1950, Houssay shared his insights and knowledge through a book entitled Physiologie Humaine.
-Because of its huge success, an English version was published and sold all over the world.
+In 1950, Houssay shared his insights and knowledge through his book entitled “Physiologie Humaine” (Human physiology).
+Because of its huge success, an English version was published and has sold all over the world.

 Houssay died on September 21, 1971 in Buenos Aires.
 He was 84 years old and was survived by his three sons.
-His wife, Maria Angelica Catan, died a decade ahead of him.